PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### What’s a Starter Theme?

 We call Starter Theme our minimal PrestaShop theme: it is feature-complete but has no styling, and thus nothing to take away.<br/>
 But wait… no styling?!
-It is not to be used as-is, for sure, but it should be perfect for a designer: turning the Starter Theme into a real, production-ready theme will be very easy.
+It is not to be used as-is, for sure, but it should be perfect for a designer: turning the Starter Theme into a real, production-ready theme will be very easy, and much faster than before.

 ### Should 1.7 themes be built with Bootstrap?

 In depends on the context. <br/>
-If you're building a store with a custom-made theme and modules, then you can use whatever fits your needs.<br/>
+If you're building a brand new store with a custom-made theme and modules, then you can use whatever fits your needs.<br/>
-If you're creating a theme in order to sell it on the PrestaShop Addons marketplace, then you should use Bootstrap.
+If you're creating a theme in order to sell it on the [PrestaShop Addons marketplace](http://addons.prestashop.com/), then you MUST use Bootstrap.

+Why are we imposing Bootstrap for Addons?<br/>
 We are very aware that the PrestaShop ecosystem is used to relying on the Bootstrap framework for both its themes and modules, and we do not want to break this expectation with the release of PS 1.7.
 We want to make sure that users who buy themes or modules from the community can always rely on their compatibility: we do not want to have merchants be confused over whether the module they chose for their shop works with their theme or not.

 Themes and front office modules from the Addons marketplace should work well together out of the box, and therefore should use the same CSS framework.<br/>